ttsukagoshi/Trello_Scripts/README.md

     - userName: Username for your Trello account
     - boardId: Trello Board Id that you want to manage using the script
 If you're not sure where to find the API keys and tokens for Trello, see [API Key Security](https://developers.trello.com/docs/api-key-security) at the Trello Developers documentation.
+1. Enable TrelloScript Library by entering its project key `M44otJ56pF074bNKTJJ7ktI0YdntMo1yT` on *Resources* -> *Library* -> *Add a Library*.
+The default identifier `TrelloScript` is used in scripts of code.gs.
 1. Refresh the Google Spreadsheet; you'll see that a menu *Trello* is added to your menu

 ## Functions